bonesoul/CoiniumServ/README.md

 # Donation

-You can contribute the development of the project by donating; BTC - 18qqrtR4xHujLKf9oqiCsjmwmH5vGpch4D
+You can contribute the development of the project by donating;

+* BTC: `18qqrtR4xHujLKf9oqiCsjmwmH5vGpch4D`